bhargavvarmasagi/GDP-Team04/README.md

 # GDPFALL2024 - GROUP 4 (Maryville Grocery Delivery App)
-Creation of repository :- Initialized project repository, created a basic project structure, and configured issue tracking.
-Drafted initial wiki pages for team collaboration.(09/04/2024)
+Creation of repository :- Created a new repository for maryville grocery delivery app project and created wiki page for team collaboration.(09/04/2024)